On vector-valued Poincar\'e series of weight 2: Geometric interpretation

-where $\mathcal{F}_{r}^{i}$ is the partial flag manifold associated to the weights $W_{i}$ \end{corollary} \begin{proof} The first two statements are a direct consequence of Proposition \ref{iso-reg-cusp}, Remark \ref{degree-sections} and the Riemann-Roch theorem for vector bundles.
+where $\mathcal{F}_{W_{i}}$ is the partial flag manifold associated to $W_{i}$ (see remark \ref{flag manifold}). \end{itemize} \end{corollary} \begin{proof} The first two statements are a direct consequence of Proposition \ref{iso-reg-cusp}, Remark \ref{degree-sections} and the Riemann-Roch theorem for vector bundles.
 For the last identity, we also note that the representation $\Ad\rho$ would inherit the parabolic weights